-The coronavirus in Tokyo has undoubtedly changed people’s plans.
+The coronavirus/COVID-19 situation in Japan has undoubtedly changed people’s plans.
 Places that are usually chock full of people are now like ghost towns, and the infamously stringent Japanese companies are now allowing their employees to work from home or to start work later to avoid rush hour.
 This period of time is certainly unsettling.

 However, just because the coronavirus/COVID-19 is in Japan doesn’t mean that life has to stop altogether.
 There are still ways to enjoy and travel around Japan.
 As long as you take extra precautions, your trip to Japan doesn’t have to be entirely wasted.
 Here are some things you can do and take advantage of in Tokyo while the coronavirus/ COVID-19 is here.